VeriHealth — True Health Discernment

 ~20%

-Vaccine uptake vs usual care (Hou et al.)
+Increase in vaccine uptake vs usual care, cluster RCT (Hou et al.)

 Citation fabrication in medical AI